 Long Valley Caldera Field Guide

 The Long Valley Volcanic Center is an excellent place to learn about volcanoes.
 Many visitors hike, ski, mountain bike, and fish in the area without realizing they are inside, on, or next to a volcano.
-The following ten stops were chosen from published scientific field guides and from Long Valley Observatory field trip notes to represent the geology of the area.
+The following ten stops were chosen from published scientific field guides and from California Volcano Observatory field trip notes to represent the geology of the area.
 Each site highlights a specific geologic feature that is also accessible to the public and near major roads.
 We hope these sites provide a helpful introduction to the geology of the area.

 Field Guide List with Stop Significance